omkar2403/inout/README.md

-Download Stable Version 5.2 from Release Panel.
+Download Stable Version 6.0 from Release Panel.

+Uncoming Updates:
+* Introducing Inout Plus app
+* Client less Inout App (Mobile App)
+* KOHA Mobile app
+* Social Community App for Institutions based on KOHA for more information or demo contact on +918197173097 or email on info@playtech.in

+Changelog v6.0
+* Support php8.*
+* Minor bug fixes

 Changelog 5.2
 * Input field is back [Not showing input field is fixed]